‘Protein Power-ball’ Chocolate Truffles

 **Note too that I whipped the ganache before adding the other ingredients.
 I was trying that technique out for another recipe, and it gives more volume, and a lighter colour and over-all taste.
 You don’t have to do that stage though to make truffles.
 (Check my Whipped Chocolate Orange Ganache recipe).

-9.Next add the nut/date mixture to the ganache in 2 or 3 increments, stiring in-between each addition.
+9.Next add the nut/date mixture to the ganache in 2 or 3 increments, stirring in-between each addition.
 This will help get an even distribution of ingredients.
 Now add the cranberries and raisins if using and fold through.
 See Photo 3.

 10.Now to get messy.
 Prepare a long plate or bowl with the cocoa or coconut, which ever you are using.
-Then get a table spoon and place baking/parchment paper on top of a tray or plate that will fit in the fridge.
+Then get a tablespoon and place baking/parchment paper on top of a tray or plate that will fit in the fridge.
 Also have a 2nd piece of paper ready.
 Now wash your hands.

 11.Scoop some of the truffle mixture into the tbsp, to make a rounded tbsp.
 Then use a small spoon or your fingers, to remove it, into your hand and roll into a ball.
 See Photo 4.